 - Federal lenders are backing loans for build-to-rent real estate

-- Rents can be higher with smart home technologies and community amenities built into the monthly rent
+- Rents might be higher with smart home technologies and community amenities built into the monthly rent

 - Middle and lower-priced homes in markets with low land costs work best for build-to-rent real estate, which may limit development to certain parts of the country